ayushraghu22/ayushraghu22/README.md

 ## 👨‍🎓 About Me :
 <br>

-💻 I'm a 4th-year undergraduate @ IET-DAVV pursuing CSE.
-I have a keen interest in competitive programming.

-🔭 I’m currently working on **Simple Projects😉**

-👯 I’m looking to collaborate on **OpenSource Projects**.

 📫 How to reach me <b>ayushraghuwanshi22@gmail.com </b>
 <br>
 <!-- ## Languages and Tools: -->